-I’ve taken the 5th grade standards and organized them into an easy-to-view and customizable Google Sheets template so you know exactly what you need to teach and when.
+The 5th Grade Math standards can be overwhelming.
+I've taken them and organized them into an easy-to-view and customizable Google Sheets template so you know exactly what you need to teach and when.

 Do you want your own editable curriculum map?